thibaultcha/lua-resty-mlcache/README.md

 - `resty_lock_opts`: options for [lua-resty-lock] instances.
 When mlcache runs the L3 callback, it uses lua-resty-lock to ensure that a single worker runs the provided callback.
-- `ipc`: if you wish to use [set()](#set), [delete()](#delete), or [purge()](#purge), you must provide an IPC (Inter-process communication) mechanism for workers to invalidate their L1 LRU caches.
-This module bundles an "off the shelf" IPC library, and you can enable it by specifying a dedicated `lua_shared_dict`, like so:
-  `{ ipc = { type = "mlcache", shm = "ipc_shm" } }`.
-Several mlcache instances
-  can use the same `shm` (events will be namespaced).
-See an example below.
-  A `custom` mode is also supported and lets you use your the IPC library of your choice.
 - `l1_serializer`: an _optional_ function.
 Its signature and accepted values are documented under the [get()](#get) method, along with an example.
 If specified, this function will be called by each worker every time the L1 LRU cache is a miss and the value needs to be fetched from a lower cache level (L2/L3).
 Its purpose is to perform arbitrary serialization of the cached item to transform it into any Lua object _before_ storing it into the L1 LRU cache.
 It can thus avoid your application from having to repeat such transformation upon every cache hit, such as creating tables, cdata objects, functions, etc...
+- `ipc_shm`: _optional_ string.
+If you wish to use [set()](#set),
+  [delete()](#delete), or [purge()](#purge), you must provide an IPC (Inter-process communication) mechanism for workers to invalidate their L1 LRU caches.
+This module bundles an "off the shelf" IPC library, and you can enable it by specifying a dedicated `lua_shared_dict` in this option.
+Several mlcache instances can use the same shared dict (events will be namespaced), but no other actor than mlcache should tamper with it.
+- `ipc`: an _optional_ table .
+Like the above `ipc_shm` option, but lets you use the IPC library of your choice to send inter-worker events.

 Example: